 The light is as easy to use as a flashlight.
 There is just one button for the whole device.
 Pressing it once turns it on, and successive presses cycle it from flashlight mode to 360-lantern to 180-lantern and off again.
-The power button can also be held down in any mode to brighten or dim the light.
-As a side note, the dimming feature has no 'memory'; each mode always starts at full power and you can dim it from there.
+You can also hold down the power button in any mode to brighten or dim the light.
+As a side note, the dimming feature has no 'memory'; each mode always starts at full power, and you can dim it from there.

-The power button is on the small side and is somewhat oddly located, so it might be slightly more difficult for people with big mitts to get at.
-The USB charger rotates more than 180-degrees so that you don't get trapped with a light that you can't charge just because the outlet geometry is weird.
-We like that it isn't dependent on disposable batteries, but it does require a USB port to charge so you either need to be near an outlet or have an additional battery pack when it's time to recharge.
-You can know that the light is actively charging because the blue charge indicator lights will blink (and then turn solid once it is fully charged).
+The USB charger rotates more than 180 degrees so that you don't get trapped with a light that you can't charge just because the outlet geometry is weird.
+We like that it isn't dependent on disposable batteries, but it does require a USB port to charge, so you either need to be near an outlet or have an additional battery pack when it's time to recharge.
+You can know that the light is actively charging because the blue charge indicator lights will blink (and then turn solid once fully charged).

-Registering at 3 ounces, this light shines bright for its feathery weight and portability.
+Registering at three ounces, this light shines bright for its feathery weight and portability.
 It is one of the lightest lanterns in this review, which makes it great for speedy travel.

-It is also four and a half inches long, making it perfect to tuck away in your pocket, a glove compartment of a car, or an emergency box at home.
-Its size and weight make it decent for the backcountry as well, but just keep in mind what we noted above that it requires a USB to charge.
-We also think that it is a good option for children if they are looking to pull their weight around camp.
+It is also 4.5 inches long, making it perfect to tuck away in your pocket, a glove compartment of a car, or an emergency box at home.
+Its size and weight make it a decent backcountry companion, but just keep in mind that it requires a USB to charge.
+We also think that it's a good option for children if they are looking to pull their weight around camp.